-You have to be a U.S. citizen or a legal resident with a social security number and a U.S. credit history of at least 3-5 years.
+You must be a U.S. citizen or a legal resident with a social security number and a U.S. credit history of at least 3-5 years.
 Only U.S. state-issued driver licenses or ID cards are accepted as identification.
 Although a passport can be used for identification with a traditional, in-person notary, the online system is not set up to validate passports for RON.

 Will I have to provide my social security number?

 What does my credit history have to do with online notarization?

 Florida law requires that your identification be authenticated.
 Lexus-Nexus provides this service.
 If you don’t have an established credit history in the United States, the required 5-question test for the Knowledge-Based Authentication (KBA) part of the process cannot be generated.

 One of the requirements to use RON is to have a working mobile phone from a major U.S. based carrier.
 Why?

 It has to do with the laws guiding ID verification processes for U.S. Citizens.
 It’s similar to to why PayPal, banks, etc., do not open accounts created with phone numbers that are not registered with a U.S. phone service provider.
 In addition, it helps to generate questions for the KBA test, as participants’ phone numbers usually relate to their credit histories and address in some way.

 What documents can be notarized using a remote online notary?

 Generally speaking, any document that can be notarized by a traditional in-person notary can be notarized by means of online notarization.

 What about notarizing a will or a trust using remote online notarization?